openMLA/linear-shaft-motor/README.md

 # Linear shaft motor 🧲
 Hardware design of a Linear Induction Motor.
 Uses circumferential coil arrangement (a.k.a. 'linear shaft motor').

+### Selected Hardware

+* 🍢 Carbon fiber shaft holding magnets.
+Needed stiff material with low magnetism.
+Alu or Brass would also work just fine I guess, but this is better and available.
+* 🧲 Magnets: Neodymium
+* 🔌 Coils: sourced from JHcoils?
+* 🧰 Linear guidance: ideally.
+* ⚡ Driving: TMC4671 and TMC6200 (Or 6100)
+* 🎯 Encoder: Magnetic  or optical?

 ### Linear induction motor geometries

 There are 3 categories of linear induction motors: